hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 - Add labels to the snapshot API
 - The output of the snapshot API should contain the labels
 - The output of the snapshot API must be compatible with the current output (no breaking changes)
+- Create better and more dynamic dashboards in Grafana by using labels

 ## Non-Goals